A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 Retiring in Canada: Making the Move

-You can easily move to Canada with the help of a portable moving container from PODS.
-They can deliver the container to your doorstep, where you can load and pack it on your own schedule.
-And once you're done packing, they'll pick up the container and take it to your new home in the Great White North.
+Is retiring in Canada the right choice for you?
+You can easily move to a new country with the help of a portable moving container from PODS.
+They can deliver the container to your driveway, where you can pack and load it on your schedule.
+And once you're done, they'll pick up the container and take it to your new home in the Great White North.
 The best part?
 One month of storage is included in the price of the move, in case you need more time!

 Comments